The Challenge: A lot of people (especially men) do not like to dance.

 The Solution: Get up and dance (even in the office)!
 It’s so good for you!

 But let´s be honest here: a lot of people do not like to dance.
 They feel uncomfortable moving their body in a rhythmic fashion, fearing it might look awkward to other people.
 Actually, psychologists have described a specific facet of our personality by the name of dance confidence.
-As the name suggests it´s about how confident we feel about our dancing abilities.
+As the name suggests, it´s about how confident we feel about our dancing abilities.
 In general, women are more dance-confident than men – but men tend to become more confident as they get older, while women lose some of the poise, especially after turning 50 years old.
 But then, how confident you are in your abilities does not necessarily correspond to actual skill.

-Now, even if you are among those persons that do not like to dance or do not believe in your skills – here´s why you should do it anyway from time to time.
+Now, even if you are among those persons who do not like to dance or do not believe in your skills – here´s why you should do it anyway from time to time.

-Researchers have found that “dancing is perceived to be a multidimensional activity that contributes positively to several aspects of human well-being”.
+Researchers have found that “dancing is perceived to be a multidimensional activity that contributes positively to several aspects of human well-being.”
 In plain English, that means dancing:

-- lifts your mood by producing positive feelings and decreasing negative feelings at the same time.
+- lifts your mood by producing positive feelings and decreasing negative feelings at the same time;

-- boosts your immune system, thereby helping you to stay healthy.
+- boosts your immune system, thereby helping you to stay healthy;

-- fights stress by decreasing the concentration of the stress hormone cortisol in your blood.
+- fights stress by decreasing the concentration of the stress hormone cortisol in your blood;

-- improves your physical fitness, e.g., by fostering coordination, flexibility, and overall stamina.
+- improves your physical fitness, e.g., by fostering coordination, flexibility, and overall stamina;

-- helps you coping with pain.
+- helps you cope with pain;

-- improves your self-esteem and builds confidence.
+- improves your self-esteem and builds confidence;

 - And if you decide to dance in public, it has shown to be one of the most pleasurable social activities, helping you to connect to other people – which is one of the strongest well-being boosters in itself.

 But that is not all there is to dancing.
-Here´s why you should put on your “dancing shoes” from time to time even when you’re at the office: There is empirical evidence that just five minutes of putting on some music and engaging in light dancing (with yourself) can markedly decrease fatigue.
-So when you hit that low energy level late in the afternoon and there´s still one meeting to go: shut your office door, put on one of your favorite tunes (I´m a heavy metal fanatic so it´d probably be some “Iron Maiden” for me…) and move (shake, twist, rock and roll, or head-bang …) that body.
+Here´s why you should put on your “dancing shoes” from time to time, even when you’re at the office: There is empirical evidence that just five minutes of putting on some music and engaging in light dancing (with yourself) can markedly decrease fatigue.
+So when you hit that low energy level late in the afternoon, and there´s still one meeting to go: shut your office door, put on one of your favorite tunes (I´m a heavy metal fanatic, so it´d probably be some “Iron Maiden” for me…) and move (shake, twist, rock and roll, or head-bang …) that body.
 It´ll recharge your batteries and – according to research – do so better than other physical activities such as cycling on an exercise machine.
 But there is more.